gomax22/gpu-accelerated-convolutional-kernel-training/README.md

 in which the convolution is performed on a GPU architecture, according to a proper parallelization strategy.

+---
+## Report description
-The report will cover several theoretical and implementative aspect of the solution.
+The report covers several theoretical and implementative aspect of the solution, such as:
+* **Problem definition and analysis**: definition of convolution in neural networks, convolutional layers and their training phase.
-* Problem definition and analysis
+* **Input and Output**: definition of expected input and output of the problem
-* Input and Output
-* Algorithm description
-* Implemented routines
-* Performance analysis
-* Usage examples
+* **Algorithm description**: definition of the parallelization strategy for performing the convolution as dot products
+* **Implemented routines**: implementation of the proposed parallelization strategy
+* **Performance analysis**: discussion of the experimental results
+* **Usage examples**: usage description of the software (some examples are reported)

+*DISCLAIMER: other optimization details can be performed for improving the code and getting a faster implementation.
+However, this hands-on project leverages on educational purposes: clarifying some concepts about convolutional layers, both from theoretical and implementative aspects, and practicing with basic CUDA routines.*